 First, we are not liable for our or your playset design.
 Please read your local guidelines when creating a DIY playset for your children.
 We just love to share what we do for educational purposes only.
 We knew we needed to add some safety measures to make sure our children were safe.

 Our rock wall is 5 feet off the ground because that was how high the slide we ordered could go.
-Now, when I went to link, our 5-foot slide was not an option, so I have linked it to the 4 ft. the version of what we have.
+Now, when I went to the link, our 5-foot slide was not an option, so I have linked it to the 4 ft. version of what we have.

 We did make one error when planning our rock wall.
-We put the slide, rock wall and ladder all on one side.
-This caused a little bit of a safety dilemma that we solved by adding a pressure treated 2 x 4 across the top.
+We put the slide, rock wall, and ladder all on one side.
+This caused a little bit of a safety dilemma that we solved by adding a pressure-treated 2 x 4 across the top.

 We had safety rails everywhere else and we knew we needed something to keep kids on the top of the platform.
 The bar is high enough that the kids still can duck under.
-We may end up adding one more right under after we see how our children use the play set safely.
+We may end up adding one more right under after we see how our children use the playset safely.

 Other Kid Climbing Rock Wall Options